wazzamatazz/json-time-series-extractor/README.md

 - `acceleration/y`: `0.516`
 - `acceleration/z`: `-0.044`

 When recursive mode is enabled, the extractor will also iterate over nested arrays.
-The array index will be used as the local property name when replacing the `{$prop}` template replacement.
 For example:

 ```json
 {